IGI Financial, LLC logo

 IGI Financial, LLC is a Houston, Texas–based credit improvement company built on a personal mission.
 The founder, a former young single mother, self-educated on personal finance and credit to transform her own financial situation, then launched a business to help others do the same.
 The company name stands for "Inspire, Grow & Impact," drawn from the initials of the founder and her daughters.
 Headquartered at 11811 North Freeway in Houston, IGI Financial operates as a software platform provider using a white-label credit dispute portal (igifinancial.creditmyreport.com, powered by creditmyreport.com) to help consumers review credit reports and challenge potentially inaccurate items.
 No third-party certifications — NFCC membership, HUD-approval, or CDFI designation — were found in public records as of March 2026.

 IGI Financial structures its services in three tiers.
-The Free DIY tier is fully self-service, available at no cost, with no subscription or credit card required.
+The Free DIY tier is fully self-service, available with no listed cost, with no subscription or credit card required.
 The Premium DIY tier carries no platform fee but requires an active Score Connection credit monitoring subscription, which provides access to all three bureau reports and scores and serves as the foundation for identifying dispute targets.
 The Full Service tier is a managed credit repair program in which IGI Financial handles the bureau dispute process on behalf of the client; however, pricing for this tier is not publicly listed and is disclosed only through a private Service Agreement upon enrollment.
 Notably, IGI Financial explicitly positions itself as a software provider only under the Free and Premium DIY tiers — it does not offer credit repair advice or counseling in those tiers.

 The tiered design is a genuine differentiator: it eliminates the financial barrier to entry by letting consumers test the platform for free before considering a paid managed option.
 The integration with Score Connection delivers practical 3-bureau coverage across Equifax, Experian, and TransUnion.
-IGI Financial holds a perfect 5.0/5 Google rating from 24 reviews as of March 2026, reflecting strong satisfaction among its current client base.
+IGI Financial holds a stored 5.0/5 Google rating from 24 reviews as of March 2026, reflecting strong satisfaction among its current client base.
 Its founder-driven, community-oriented positioning distinguishes it from larger, impersonal credit repair chains.

 IGI Financial's core strengths are its zero-cost entry point and clear service progression, which suit consumers who want to explore credit repair without upfront financial risk.
 The main drawbacks are meaningful: Full Service pricing is entirely opaque until enrollment, making cost comparison impossible in advance.
 No BBB listing or accreditation was found in public records, and no verified third-party certifications were confirmed.
 The platform is a white-label product rather than a proprietary system — standard in the industry, but worth flagging.
 With an estimated 20–49 employees, IGI Financial is a small, local operation best suited to individual consumers seeking hands-on, community-rooted credit improvement support rather than those needing enterprise-scale services.
+Consumers who successfully repair their credit often find better rates on installment loans, secured credit cards, and other financial products.

 Services & Features